-- a.
-Bid Item 3, Pollution Control - (1) This item shall consist of performing all work and furnishing all materials necessary to accomplish the work defined in Section 1 of this specification, including all works required to implement the Storm Water Pollution Prevention Plan, installation and maintenance of the rock sediment filter, installation and
+a.
+Bid Item 4, Pollution Control

+(1) This item shall consist of performing all work and furnishing all materials necessary to accomplish the work defined in Section 1 of this specification, including all works required to implement the Storm Water Pollution Prevention Plan, installation and maintenance of the rock filter dam, stabilized construction entrance and maintenance of sediment filters, but not the installation of the fabric sediment filters.